antonioalmeida/feup-comp/README.md

 #### INTERMEDIATE REPRESENTATIONS (IRs):
-(for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)

 Although we did not use IRs to generate the code, we used an IR to implement optimization -r.
 That IR consists of an array of instructions, that contains all the instructions of a given function.
 Each instruction contains its uses and defs and also the id's of instructions that are its antecessor and successor.

 #### CODE GENERATION:
-(when applicable, describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

 The code generation uses the AST as the basis with support from the symbol tables, mostly for variable type checks.
 While going through it, it the generates the appropriate code.
 There are special cases, such as, limits generation which happens in the end, and integer assign to all array positions which has to generate code for a loop in order to fill all positions.
 We tried to make code generation as modular as possible which allowed us to not repeat code unless absolutely necessary.
 Besides covering the normal cases, it uses low cost instructions such as "iinc","iload","istore","astore","aload" and the various comparisons with 0.
 All the .yal examples from the "MyFirstYalExamples" run correctly, unless an error is supposed to occur, after the jasmin conversion to .class files.
 Same occurs for the "Extra yal examples" folder.